coredns/coredns.io/content/plugins/cancel.md

 The *cancel* plugin creates a canceling context for each request.
 It adds a timeout that gets triggered after 5001 milliseconds.

-The 5001 number is chosen because the default timeout for DNS clients is 5 seconds, after that they give up.
+The 5001 number was chosen because the default timeout for DNS clients is 5 seconds, after that they give up.

 A plugin interested in the cancellation status should call `plugin.Done()` on the context.
 If the